Developer Overview

 Before launching the content, you must pull the configuration data from the local database and write it out to the configuration.js file in the player directory.
 This is done at launch time so that any updates to the configuration data made during previous launches is reflected in the configuration.js file.

-Next, to launch the content, simply point a web view in your app to the player directory’s modern.html
+Next, to launch the content, simply point a web view in your app to the player directory’s modern.html page with parameters like this:

 file://[path-to-player-files]/modern.html?configuration=&cc=en&cache=[engine-version]&playerConfUrl=configuration.js

 This will open the player and tell it to use the configuration.js file to see where to find the content.
-This content path value was set by updating the placeholder when getting the Player Configuration from Engine in the previous step.
+This content path value was set earlier by updating the placeholder when getting the Player Configuration from Engine in the previous step.

 If you have a blank page, or other errors in the webview, this typically means there is an issue with the configuration.js file in the player directory and you should check it for valid data.